 Missing links, an enigmatic jester and the unexpected nature of portraiture, Tom Fool is a fast and furious comedy about the perils of notoriety.

-So, what did I like about it?
+What did I like about Tom Fool?

 Goodness me, practically everything!
 Where do I begin…

-I find his writing style very easy to read, his descriptions, characters and plot development engage me from the very first page and keep me reading, I love the way that he weaves facts, stories and theories from history and science throughout his tales and I really relate to his sense of humour (think Horrible Histories for adults or Pratchett’s Discworld irreverence).
-Tom Fool did not let me down.
+I find his writing style very easy to read.
+His descriptions, characters and plot development engage me from the very first page and keep me reading.
+I love the way that he weaves facts, stories and theories from history and science throughout his tales.
+Plus, I really relate to his sense of humour.
+Think Horrible Histories for adults or Pratchett’s Discworld irreverence. 😉

-There are a lot of great characters in this book, some we met in the last book and some are new to this one but all of them have their own back-story, complexities and foibles that make them feel real (even the supernatural ones).
+Some we met in the last book and some are new to this one.
+However, all of them have their own back-story, complexities and foibles that make them feel real (even the supernatural ones).
 I loved how both Viv and Gabby developed in this book and enjoyed witnessing their intelligence and strength thrown into the fray.
-Some of my favourite scenes featured The Bonetaker; I love his softer side and enjoy seeing him kick some well needed evil butt.
+Some of my favourite scenes featured The Bonetaker.
+I love his softer side and enjoy seeing him kick some well needed evil butt.

-So, ummm, was there anything I disliked about it?
+Was there anything I disliked about Tom Fool?

 Nope – hence the 5 stars!

-…So, basically what I’m saying is…
+Basically, what I’m saying is…

 This is a great supernatural tale, I really enjoyed it; it was such a fun read!
 The characters were entertaining, the plot was interesting and I enjoyed the twists & turns.
 Mr Brown has created a great new world that I hope we’ll see further instalments from.